laher/marshalfs/README.md

 ## Caveats

  * This implementation is NOT computationally efficient.
-It keeps entire objects in RAM, and bytes in RAM too
+It keeps entire objects in RAM, and bytes in RAM too.
  * `fs.FS` is a read-only API.
-So is this, currently.
-The backing objects can change each time you open them, though
+In the standard sense, so is this, currently.
+  * The backing objects can change each time you open them, though
+  * You _can_ update the backing objects using marshalfs.FS.SetFile()/marshalfs.FS.Remove()/marshalfs.FS.ReplaceAll()
+    * ReplaceAll is a good option if you want to maintain your map outside of marshalfs.

 ## Incomplete plans

- * Support 'updating/adding/removing' file paths and objects.
-   * Concurrency checking (RWMutex)
+ * Support for a writable FS will likely be postponed until fs.FS supports writable files.
+The eventual design is unknown.
+     * Probably something like `WithUnmarshaler(json.Unmarshal)`.
+ * Helpers for 'dynamically updating objects':
    * Maybe some helpers for "file generators"
-   * Maybe - generators which can be updated on read
- * Maybe copy mergefs into here?
+ * Maybe somehow copy mergefs into here?

 ## Related Works